Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The Ball That Started It All".</h2 head><h3 quote align='center'>"The first ball was dropped at Times Square in New York City to celebrate New Year's Eve on this day in 1907.
-Made of iron and covered in lightbulbs, the ball was so heavy that it had to be wrangled by six men.
-It established a tradition that continues today.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"When Europe Changed Its Money Overnight".</h2 head><h3 quote align='center'>"Eleven European Union countries changed their money to the euro on this day in 1999.
+All electronic transactions switched to the new monetary unit, although coins and banknotes stayed unchanged in these countries until January 1, 2002.
+Watch: the origin and purpose of the euro".</h3 quote></h3 OTD